 Nils Weber, M.A.

-Nils Weber is Max Planck PreDoc Fellow at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut and inaugural member of the research unit AC(H)E: Art Histories, Catastrophes, Heritage, Ecologies (Department Gerhard Wolf).
+Nils Weber is Max Planck PreDoc Fellow at the Kunsthistorisches Institut in Florenz – Max-Planck-Institut and member of the research unit AC(H)E: Art Histories, Catastrophes, Heritage, Ecologies (Department Gerhard Wolf).
 He is PhD candidate and Adjunct Lecturer in the Department of Art History at Heidelberg University.

 His current research explores the repercussions of pandemics, examining the lasting social, political, and cultural heritage implications of health crises on early modern visual cultures.
 A second focus lies on the pictorial tradition of the Venetian Republic, and the aesthetic practices that emerged from the unique topographical conditions of the Lagoon City.